szilvia-csernus/book-cycle/README.md

  ---

 # Accessibility

-* Semantic HTML was used.
+- Semantic HTML was used.
-* Images have `alt` labels.
+- Images have `alt` labels.
-* Icons which have inferred meanings are marked with `aria` labels.
+- Icons with inferred meanings are marked with `aria` labels.
-* All colours were tested for contrast in Chrome's Dev Tools.
+- All colours were tested for contrast in Chrome's Dev Tools.
-* For detailed Lighthouse scores for Accessibility, please refer to the [Testing document](TESTING.md#lighthouse-tests).
+- For detailed Lighthouse scores for Accessibility, please refer to the [Testing document](TESTING.md#lighthouse-tests).

----

 # SEO

-* Lighthouse scores for Search Engine Optimasation are 100% throughout all pages.
+- Lighthouse scores for Search Engine Optimization are 100% throughout all pages.

-* `robots.txt` and `sitemap.xml` are provided to be used by search engines.
+- `robots.txt` and `sitemap.xml` files are provided for use by search engines.

-* I created a `slug` for each book, based on their titles, that makes the book discoverable by search engines when someone is searching for the book's title.
-This approach will increase the site's traffic and increases potential revenue.
+- I created a `slug` for each book, based on their titles, making the books discoverable by search engines when someone is searching for the book's title.
+This approach increases site traffic and potential revenue.

 ---

 # Performance

-In order to achieve the best possible performance, I chose not to use any frontend libraries that have to load before the page renders (like Bootstrap / Materialize or JQuery) to reduce render blocking code loading.
+To achieve the best possible performance, I chose not to use any frontend libraries that have to load before the page renders (like Bootstrap, Materialize, or JQuery) to reduce render-blocking code loading.
 While writing the code this way was more complex, it greatly improved the project's Lighthouse scores.
 In local development, all my Performance scores are over 90%.
-The lower performance in production are all down to unavoidable elements, like Stripe's script needed for Fraud detection and the slow response time from the hosting providers - purchasing more expensive hosting packages would greatly improve performance in production.
+The lower performance in production is all due to unavoidable elements, like Stripe's script needed for Fraud detection and the slow response time from the hosting providers.
+Purchasing more expensive hosting packages would greatly improve performance in production.

-To further improve the site's responsiveness and achieve seamless user experience, a frontend framework like ReactJS could be used combined with Django's REST framework for the backend.
-This architecture however, was beyond the scope of this project.
+To further improve the site's responsiveness and achieve a seamless user experience, a frontend framework like ReactJS could be used combined with Django's REST framework for the backend.
+This architecture, however, was beyond the scope of this project.

 For the project's detailed Lighthouse scores, please refer to the [Testing document](TESTING.md#lighthouse-tests).